brandur/org/drafts/logfmt.md

     scale type=web dynos=2 app=mutelight user=brandur@mutelight.org

 Especially with a bit of practice and colorized output, it's pretty easy for a human being to see what's going on here which is of course a core value for any good logging format.
-At the same time, building a machine parser for the format is trivial so it's pretty easy for our internal components to ingest logs produced by any other component.
+At the same time, building a machine parser for the format is trivial so any of our internal components can ingest logs produced by any other component.
 [Splunk also recommends the same format under their best practices](http://dev.splunk.com/view/logging-best-practices/SP-CAAADP6) so we can be sure that it can be used to search and analyze all our logs in the long term.

 A few projects from Heroku employees already exist to help parse logfmt in various languages: